Societally-Relevant Multi-Year Climate Predictions Workshop

 Since year-to-year forecasts likely will have limited skill on average, knowing ahead of time when to have high confidence in the predicted outcomes is essential; that is, each forecast includes an assessment of its expected skill.
 Moreover, useful forecasts lie at the intersection of what can be predicted and what needs to be predicted, so applications of predictability research should consider user needs as well.
 The interaction of the prediction, predictability, and user communities at the outset of setting a multi-year prediction research agenda is fundamental to achieving the goals of this workshop.

-The 2.5-day meeting will consist of plenary sessions including invited overview talks and contributed presentations, interactive poster session, in-depth plenary and breakout discussions, and a networking event.
+The 2.5-day meeting will consist of plenary sessions including invited overview talks and contributed presentations, interactive poster sessions, in-depth plenary and breakout discussions, and a networking event.
 The oral presentations will focus on three main themes: multi-year processes in observations and models, current prediction efforts and modeling issues (technical aspects, e.g., initialization, drift, ensemble, forecast verification/uncertainty), and applications.
-Presentations that cut across these themes are particularly encouraged.
-All oral presentations will also be streamed to interested participants unable to attend in person.

 The workshop will aim to produce a white paper that not only summarizes the results of the workshop but also helps to